imshashank/supermat/README.md

 ## Evaluation

-We evaluated our approach against two benchmarks:
+We chose to work with the [CUAD](https://www.atticusprojectai.org/cuad) dataset, a QnA dataset in the legal domain, to showcase our approach.
+The legal domain provides an excellent testing ground due to its precise and elaborate nature, making it one of the most challenging domains for LLMs due to document volume.
+Legal documents contain strong structural elements that are vital to preserve when performing NLP tasks.We evaluated our approach against two benchmarks:

 1. A baseline standard chunking strategy
 2. LangChain's current state-of-the-art [SemanticChunker](https://python.langchain.com/api_reference/experimental/text_splitter/langchain_experimental.text_splitter.SemanticChunker.html) with `breakpoint_threshold_type="percentile"`